Feedback

 Early 1990s

-First digital video editing — In early 1990s, software like Adobe Premiere introduced the concept of combining two or more video clips at a timeline, you have to drag and combine multiple clips at this time in a signle final video.
+First digital video editing — In early 1990s, software like Adobe Premiere introduced the concept of combining two or more video clips at a timeline, you have to drag and combine multiple clips at this time in a single final video.
 But regular people could not afford this because the process needs an expensive hardware, and lots of technical knowledge.

 Late 1990s